EteimZ/LLM_Stack/Readme.md

-# LLM Guide book
+# Generative AI Guide book

-This repo is my note to the ever evolving LLM landscape.
+This repo is my note to the ever evolving Generative AI landscape.

 ## Terminologies
 - Language model